Wondering how health reform affects what's covered and what you'll pay? Here are some answers.

 Here are a few ways benefits can vary between states:

-- How many medicines they cover in a specific drug class.
-One plan may cover many medicines to lower high blood pressure , and another will only help pay for a few.
+- Which medicines are covered by your plan in a specific drug class.
+One plan may cover many medicines to lower high blood pressure while another will only help pay for a few.

 - Only some plans cover bariatric surgery , infertility treatment , or acupuncture .